Models and termination of proof reduction in the $\lambda$$\Pi$-calculus modulo theory: The -calculus modulo theory

-As usual, if $r$ is a relation on terms, we write $\lra_r^1$ for the subterm extension of $r$, $\lra_r^+$ for the transitive closure of the relation $\lra_r^1$, $\lra_r^*$ for its reflexive-transitive closure, and $\equiv_r$ for its reflexive-symmetric-transitive closure. \end{definition}
+As usual, we write $A \ra B$ for $\Pi x:A~B$ when $x$ does not occur in $B$.
+The $\alpha$-equivalence relation is defined as usual and terms are identified modulo $\alpha$-equivalence.
+The relation $\beta$---one step $\beta$-reduction at the root---is defined as usual.
+If $r$ is a relation on terms, we write $\lra_r^1$ for the congruence closure of $r$, $\lra_r^+$ for the transitive closure of $\lra_r^1$, $\lra_r^*$ for its reflexive-transitive closure, and $\equiv_r$ for its reflexive-symmetric-transitive closure.